KenBuckley/imdb/README.md

 The packge manager used here is uv, so it will need to be installed on the local machine.

+cd to the project directory imdb.
+Make sure the database is running.
-cd to the project directory imdb. from the directory containing docker-compose.yml enter the following commands: uv venv uv sync python -m imdb.main
+From the directory containing docker-compose.yml enter the following commands (linux machine),

+uv venv
+uv sync
+source .venv/bin/activate
+python -m imdb.main

+now in your browser go to localhost:8080/api/doc

 Edge cases in table title.basics.tsv: